 The celebrated American graphic designer Milton Glaser has compiled a book of over 400 of his posters from the last six decades.
 We speak to him about the new publication,

 Publisher Gestalten has released Newspaper Design, a new book delving into editorial graphics from around the world.
-We speak to featured graphic designer Mark Porter, former creative
+We speak to featured graphic designer Mark Porter, former creative director at the

 A new book from Thames & Hudson compiles over 60 examples of environmental graphics and murals from across the world.
 We speak to author and designer Sean Adams about the

 The British Dyslexia Association has put out guidelines that aim to encourage designers, businesses and teachers to consider those who struggle with reading and writing when making typeface, colour, spacing